azuchi/wots/README.md

 # SHAKE-256 based (n=32 bytes, w=16)
 param = WOTS::Param::SHAKE256

-# Custom parameters (for w=4, etc.)
-param = WOTS::Param.new(name: 'WOTSP-SHA2_256', n: 32, w: 4)
 ```

 ## Security Considerations

-**⚠️ IMPORTANT: This is a cryptographic library implementation.
+**⚠️ IMPORTANT: This is a cryptograFixphic library implementation.
 While it follows RFC 8391 specifications,
 it has not undergone formal security audits.
 Use at your own risk in production environments.**

 WOTS+ is a **one-time signature scheme**.
 Each private key should only be used to sign **one message**.